rshewitt/wedding_site/README.md

     - https://favicon.io/favicon-generator/

 ## TODO
 - Deployment
-    - setup ci action to run e2e tests, build/export, upload to s3
 - Immediate fixes
     - double-click is needed to open the welcome letter ( sometimes )
 - Features
+    - add information icon to form post to inform users of where the data is going
-    - e2e tests (cypress)
+    - e2e tests (improve)
 - Text Content
     - our story
     - do we still need "additional festivities to be announced?"